 What Are Yeast Infections?

 Yeasts are tiny organisms belonging to the fungi group (mushrooms & mould).
-When humans consume high amounts of yeast, or there are problems with the type and numbers of your beneficial flora, overgrowth becomes problematic in the body and can lead to infection!
+When there are problems with the type and numbers of your beneficial flora, overgrowth becomes problematic in the body and can lead to over growth of yeast!
 Thriving in warm temperatures, they require food in order to survive preferring to feed off sugars and starches to assist with the natural fermentation process!

-They can be the cause of many unpleasant symptoms in your body, so you’d rather avoid them!
+They can be the cause of many unpleasant symptoms in your body, so you’d rather avoid this occurring!

 Commonly Detected Yeast Overgrowth’s?

-Candidia Albicans is by far the most common overgrowth seen in humans, but there are other fungal species causing disease!
+Candidia Albicans is by far the most known of overgrowths, becoming famous well before my time, but there are other fungal species causing issues!
 Rhodotorula, Geotrichum, Cryptoccocus are also quite prevalent.

-Typically, these types of yeast infections are rarely serious as they help with nutrient absorption (in particular B Vitamins) and digestion but when they become overproduced they can penetrate the intestinal lining and enter the bloodstream causing (Leaky Gut Syndrome) and present as pathogenic!
+Typically, these types of yeast infections are rarely serious as they help with nutrient absorption (in particular B Vitamins) and digestion but when they become overproduced they can cause issues with the intestinal lining (Leaky Gut Syndrome).

 Yeast generally feel most at home in the gastrointestinal, reproductive tract, oral cavity and skin.
 In invasive cases, infection can spread to the eyes, brain, heart and bones!